mega-mvc/Knowledge-consolidation/Contents/Miscellaneous.md

 By default, this method relies on the constraints of the view to dictate the size and position of any subviews We can override this to achieve a custom layout for for subviews we should not call this method directly.

+# @escaping closure
+Because a closure can capture variables/objects of the enclosing func, they should be retained even after the func has returned.
+The compiler will retain the capture variables/objects until the closure is deallocated.

+# Capture List
+Closure implicitly captures a **strong reference** to a variable/object from the outside When we explicitly define a capture list, the closure captures the **underlying value** of the variable and treat it as a **let**

+# Serial queue suspend() and resume()

+We can tell a serial queue to stop dispatching its work item to the thread pool by calling **queue.suspend()** Likewise, we can tell the queue to continue after suspending by calling **queue.resume()**